 Bring in Mood-Boosting Plants

 We all know that the heady aroma of certain herbs can affect mood, like calming lavender and refreshing mint—but some common culinary herbs are said to offer mood-boosting properties when prepared in food and drinks.
 Adaptogenic herbs like tulsi, also known as holy basil, may help relieve stress (and with a spicy, bubblegum-like flavor, it tastes great, too).
-And subtle antidepressant effects are often ascribed to cheery, citrus-y lemon balm.
+And subtle mood-enhancing effects are often ascribed to cheery, citrus-y lemon balm.

 Fill Your Sills